updated on 09 July 2024

 Understanding the various routes into law, as well as the profession as a whole, is important for all aspiring lawyers.

 Do you want to work in a small high-street firm, a City firm, or an international or boutique firm?
 There are several types of law firm, so take some time to understand the different types and what they offer.
 Consider what you can bring to these firms and whether you can see yourself building a career at one of them.
-Alternatively, if you’re more interested in becoming a barrister, think about what type of chambers would best suit you and your career goals.
+Alternatively, if you’re more interested in becoming a barrister, think about the type of chambers that would best suit you and your career goals.

-You should also research the different areas of law.
-You can read our solicitor and barrister practice area profiles for exclusive insights from those in the profession – they share their journeys into the law and how they came to specialise in a particular practice area.
-That said, keep an open mind for now as you don’t want to pigeonhole yourself into a specific area of law that in practice is very different to how you’d imagined it’d be.
+You can read our solicitor and barrister practice area profiles for exclusive insights from those in the profession – they share their journeys into the law and reveal how they came to specialise in a particular practice area.
+That said, keep an open mind for now as you don’t want to pigeonhole yourself into a specific area of law that, in practice, is very different to how you’d imagined it’d be.

 In terms of applications, as a non-law student, you can start applying for vacation schemes in the final year of your degree, with some firms offering non-law-specific schemes.
 Mini-pupillages are also available for non-law students considering the barrister route.
 Those looking to pursue a career as a barrister should check for mini-pupillages throughout the year, with a number of chambers running mini-pupillages between February and May.

-Use LawCareers.Net’s vacation schemetraining contract and pupillage deadlines pages to make sure you don’t miss an important deadline.
+Use LawCareers.Net’s vacation scheme, training contract and pupillage deadlines pages to make sure you don’t miss an important deadline.

 For more information on vacation schemes and when you should apply, read this Oracle.
+Plus, find out what a mini-pupillage is and what are the benefits of doing one.

 On top of vacation schemes and mini-pupillages, getting as much legal or non-legal work experience as you can will be hugely beneficial to your future applications.